 Plant Science Activities for Kids offer great STEM lessons for children across all age groups.
 Your child can learn a lot of Science and Math by simply observing plants.

-Plant Science Activities for Kids
+Plant Science Experiments for Kids

 1. Flavoured Salad leaves